DavDan1/final_exam_retake_client/README.md

 # Service Search Challenge

-You are challenged with the task of building a list and search interface and test the it with Cypress IO.
+You are challenged with the task of building a list and search interface and test it with Cypress IO.
 It is a desktop- and mobile web application listing available community services using the Kensington & Chelsea Social Council API.

 ## API URL